zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

 Every message must be encoded in UTF-8 and delimited by a newline character (\n).
 The messages are treated as text messages.

+### Game Setup and Matchmaking
 The client A that wants to start a Battleship game sends a message to the server.

-The server checks if the client A has already started a game.
+The server checks if client A is already engaged in a game:

-- If so, the server sends an error message to the client.
+- If yes, the server sends an error message to client A.
-- If not, the server accepts the request, and broadcasts a message to find an opponent for the client A.
+- If no, the server accepts the request, and broadcasts a match-making request over UDP to find an opponent for the client A.

-Receiving this message through UDP, the client B replies to the server that he wants to play Battleship with the client A.
+Upon receiving the match-making broadcast, Client B responds to the server, indicating they want to join the game with client A.
 The server checks if the client B has already started a game.

  - If so, the server sends an error message to the client.
  - If not, the server accepts the request, and initiates a TCP connection with both client A and client B.

-Once the two connections are established, the server generates two Battleship 1D grids with warships associated with each of the clients and asks client A to send a position, represented by a number between 0 and 9.
+Once the two connections are established, the server generates two warship-filled 1D grids associated with each of the clients.

+The server then prompts Client A to send their first attack position, represented by a number between 0 and 9.

+### Gameplay
 One turn proceeds as follows:

+#### Client's attack
 The client A sends the server a number.

 The server checks if this number has already been sent by client A.
 - If so, the server asks client A to send a different position.
 - If not, the server updates the grid of client B with client A's chosen position.

+#### Server response
 The server checks if the chosen position is covered by a warship.

 The server replies accordingly : miss, hit, destroyed.

+#### Switching turns
-The server then asks client B to send a position.
+The server then prompts Client B to send an attack position.

-According to the client B's chosen position, the server updates the grid of client A (or not) and answers as described above.
+Client B's turn proceeds similarly, with the server updating Client A's grid as appropriate and providing a result.

+### Ending the game
-This process continues until one of the two clients enters a position that leads to the destruction of every warship in the other client's associated grid.
+The game continues in turn-by-turn format until one of the clients targets and destroys every warship on the opponent's grid.

+#### Victory and defeat
-In that case, the server replies to the winning client with a victory message and asks him if he wants to rematch.
+When a client destroys all warships on the opponent’s grid, the server sends a victory message to the winning client and a defeat message to the losing client.

+#### Rematch offer
+The server asks the winning client if they would like to play a rematch:
-- If the winning client accepts to rematch, the server sends the losing client a defeat message and asks him if he wants to rematch or not.
+- If the winning client accepts, the server sends a rematch offer to the losing client.
-  - If the losing client accepts to rematch, the server regenerates two Battleship 1D-grids and asks him to send a position, starting the game process again.
+  - If the losing client accepts, the server generates new grids and starts a new game.
-  - If not, the server closes the connection with the losing client, informs the winning client to his opponent refuses to rematch, then closes the connection with him as well.
+  - If the losing client declines, the server closes the connection with both clients, informing the winning client that the rematch was declined.
-- If not, the server closes the connection with the winning client, sends the losing client a defeat message and closes the connection with him as well.
+- If the winning client declines, the server closes the connection with both clients.
 ## Section 3 - Messages

 ### Starting a Game